neelati-jayanth-sai/NetflixDataEngineeringProject/README.md

 step 6.1 -
 just to repluicate the code of 1_autoloader

+step7-
 thwen create a new nea notebookmin the workspace called silver and replicate the silver notebook povided in the repo

+and the silver notebook is going to be parameterized note book for which we care going to create a workflow to get data into our silver container